-Rain checks are not valid for admission to the evening Ghost Train® Halloween Festival or Day Out With Thomas™ events.
+Rain checks are not valid for admission to Day Out With Thomas™, the evening Ghost Train® or Tweetsie Christmas events.

 The weather in the Blue Ridge Mountains is very unpredictable.
 We encourage you to obtain a current weather report prior to your visit so you can dress appropriately.

 Tweetsie Railroad is located on Highway 321 between Blowing Rock, and Boone, NC.
 Please see our Driving Directions page for directions to the park.

 Yes.
 Tweetsie Railroad has FREE parking all season long.